Ketorolac Side Effects

 - yellow eyes or skin

-Some ketorolac side effects may not need any medical attention.
-As your body gets used to the medicine these side effects may disappear.
-Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common
+Some of the side effects that can occur with ketorolac may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - Abdominal or stomach pain (mild or moderate)

 - Bloating or gas

 - burning or pain at place of injection

 - feeling of fullness in abdominal or stomach area

 - increased sweating

 Applies to ketorolac: injectable solution, nasal spray, oral tablet